Can Prompt Difficulty be Online Predicted for Accelerating RL Finetuning of Reasoning Models?: Method

 Note that this sampling uses the conditional prior $p(\gamma^t_\tau \mid H_{t-1})$, as defined in Eq.~(\ref{eq:bayes}), as a proxy for the posterior $p(\gamma^t_\tau \mid H_t)$, since prompt selection is performed before querying the LLM.
 This design enables efficient, inference-free prompt selection.

-Importantly, we adopt Thompson Sampling in this work for its simplicity and natural exploration-exploitation trade-off, though MoPPS can also be seamlessly combined with other acquisition strategies such as UCB~\citep{auer2002finite}.
-Besides, our lightweight prediction allows extending $\mathcal{T}_{t}^{\hat{\mathcal{B}}}$ to the entire pool $\mathcal{T}$ at negligible cost, which is infeasible for prior methods that rely on exact evaluation.
+Importantly, we adopt Thompson Sampling in this work for its simplicity and natural exploration-exploitation trade-off, which inherently serves as an uncertainty-aware data curation mechanism.
+MoPPS can also be seamlessly combined with other acquisition strategies such as UCB~\citep{auer2002finite}.
+In addition, our lightweight prediction allows us to extend $\mathcal{T}_{t}^{\hat{\mathcal{B}}}$ to the entire pool $\mathcal{T}$ at negligible cost, which significantly improves the exploration space and is infeasible for prior methods that rely on exact evaluation.

 \paragraph{Active Prompt Selection from the Predicted Outcome.} Prior works~\citep{bae2025online, chen2025self} indicate that prompts with intermediate difficulty, i.e., success rates near a target value $\gamma^*$, typically around $0.5$, yield the most informative gradients for RL finetuning.
+Viewed from the perspective of curriculum learning~\citep{bengio2009curriculum}, maintaining a target difficulty induces an implicit curriculum that gradually transitions from easier to harder prompts as the model improves.
 Leveraging this insight, at each step, we construct the training batch $\mathcal{T}_t^\mathcal{B}$ by selecting the $\mathcal{B}$ prompts whose sampled success rates $\hat{\gamma}^t_\tau$ are closest to $\gamma^*$:

 MoPPS can also be easily integrated with alternative selection strategies, as evaluated in Sec.~\ref{sec:selection}.